Refining holographic models of the quark-gluon plasma: Results

 We compare our results to the lattice data~\cite{Bazavov:2020bjn} for the susceptibilities $\chisix$ and $\chieight$ in Fig.~\ref{fig:chi6chi8}.
 Our results are similar to earlier studies~\cite{Li:2023mpv}, and show agreement with the temperature dependence observed on the lattice for $\chisix$, whereas for $\chieight$ the situation is less clear as the error margins in the lattice data are also larger.
 Moreover, we observe that the results from the DBI and EMD models are virtually identical.
 That is, the fit to $\chitwo$ and $\chifour$ appears to fix the results also for the higher-order susceptibilities regardless of the choice of the flavor action, \ie, the action for the five-dimensional gauge fields.
 This happens even though the integral formulas~\eqref{eq:Idef} and~\eqref{eq:munBrelEMD} for the DBI and EMD actions, respectively, which determine the chemical potentials as a function of the baryon number and therefore the susceptibilities, have different functional forms in the two models.
 This implies that the differences in the backgrounds at nonzero baryon number must compensate for the difference between the integral formulas.

-We also make predictions for even higher-order susceptibilities $\chiten$ and $\chitwelve$ in Fig.~\ref{fig:chi10chi12}.
+We also show predictions for even higher-order susceptibilities $\chiten$ and $\chitwelve$ in Fig.~\ref{fig:chi10chi12}.
 The predictions from the EMD and DBI models are still similar, even though the difference between the models slightly grows with increasing order of the susceptibility.
-Therefore it is challenging to make a difference between the two models just based on susceptibility data.
+Therefore it is challenging to distinguish the two models just based on susceptibility data.